 Work Product Demonstration

-You will be asked to submit a Case Conceptualization for a client for whom you will also be providing 3 consecutive video recordings and associated work sample materials (i.e., diary cards, session information forms).
-The Case Conceptualization will be reviewed.
-If passed successfully, you will then be asked to submit the video work sample, which will then be reviewed and coded to evidence-based adherence standards for DBT.
-One of these sessions must meet adherence standards.
-For the outline of the Case Conceptualization, click here.
-If the Case Conceptualization does not pass review, a second submission, provided within 3 months, will be required.
-(There is no additional fee for the second submission provided you submit before the deadline.)
+You will be asked to submit 3 consecutive video recordings (and associated work sample materials i.e., diary cards, session information forms), which will then be reviewed and coded to evidence-based adherence standards for DBT.
+One of these sessions must meet adherence standards to pass.
+If you do not pass, a second submission of consecutive sessions will be required and must be provided within 3 months.
+(There is no additional fee for the second submission provided you do so before the deadline.)
 If the second submission is unsuccessful an additional 6-month wait will be necessary.
 We recommend supervision by a trained DBT clinician in this case to assist you.